the season at the Hana and Edvard Beneš villa runs from May 13 to October 29, 2023.

 Meet the story of Benes Villa in Sezimovo Ústí and the life story of Hana and Edvard Beneš.
 Find out the fate of the villa after 1948 when Edvard Beneš died and the death of his wife Hana in 1974.
 Are you interested in what has changed since 1989 and how is it possible for you to visit the Czech Prime Minister today?
 Through her guided tour of the Benes Villa itself and herself, you will understand her role in Benes' husband's life and the symbolic value she brings from her position to the present.

-Guided tours for the public are provided only in the Czech language.
+Guided tours for the public are provided only in the Czech language (a brochure with an English translation of the guide's explanation is available for interested foreign visitors).

-The maximum number of visitors per group is 15 people (orders via the booking system no later than 30 minutes before the tour).
+The maximum number of visitors per group is 15 people (orders via the reservation system no later than 30 minutes before the tour).

 The Hana and Edvard Beneš villa was built from 1930 to 1931 according to a design by architect Petr Kropáček.
 The construction work was carried out by the Tábor-based construction company of Antonín Soumar.
 The preparation of the design and construction occurred with the direct involvement of Mr. and Mrs. Beneš.
 In his concept, the house was supposed to recall a country building in southern France, and he wished for not just smooth walls and low roofs, but also light rooms.
 In 1937, the Benešes decided to finish building the villa.